ChandulaNethmal/chandulanethmal.github.io/_posts/1995-12-20-Deep Dive in to Deep Packet Inspection.md

 Machine learning algorithms enable the classification of network traffic by training models on known categories.
 These models can automatically identify and classify new traffic.
 Common algorithms used for this purpose include decision trees, support vector machines (SVM), and Naive Bayes classifiers.

+Additionally, ML can assist in the automatic generation of signatures for known threats or applications.
+By analyzing historical data and patterns, ML models can create signatures that can be used to detect similar traffic in the future.

 ### SSL/TLS Interception

 DPI has evolved to inspect encrypted traffic, decrypting and analyzing the content of SSL/TLS-encrypted packets to ensure the security of the network.